tkhq/gas-station/README.md

 For example, a normal execute with no return would be 0x00.
 A normal execute with a return would be 0x01.

+# Reporting A Vulnerability/Bug Bounty

+See our documentation[https://docs.turnkey.com/security/reporting-a-vulnerability] about our bug bounty program. _THIS IS STILL IN BETA AND IS NOT OPEN TO BUG BOUNTY_